 Mi=j=17fjexp-fi,jmodelfjexp+1-MACi,j-1 (1)

-Where Mi= weight; fjexp is the jth experimental; natural frequencies; fi,jmodel is the jth natural frequency associated with Model i; and MACi,j is theA different approach of error threshold weighing could be also taken to weigh the models.
+Where Mi= weight; fjexp is the jth experimental; natural frequencies; fi,jmodel is the jth natural frequency associated with Model i; and MACi,j is the Modal Assurance Criteria (MAC) value associated with the jth mode for model i.
+Mac values are a measure of the correlation between two shape functions and are commonly used to pair experimental and analytical mode shapes during the model updating process (Dubbs and Moon 2015; Weidner 2012).
+A different approach of error threshold weighing could be also taken to weigh the models.
 For instance, the weights are assigned to the samples using an error threshold approach as defined by Goulet et al. (2010).
 This method takes a model falsification approach in which models that do not fall within predetermined error thresholds are eliminated from further consideration (i.e., assigned a weight of 0).
 Models that fall within all thresholds are assigned a weight of 1.
 For final verification, both the dynamic (observable) responses and static (unobservable) responses could be captured for this implementation to allow the merits of each approach to be established.
 For further information, refer to Dubbs and Moon (2015).

 Table 6 Sample of updating parameters and anticipated bounds